JohnPWSharp/20777A---Implementing-Microsoft-Azure-Cosmos-DB-Solutions/Instructions/20777A_MOD07_DEMO.md

     ```

 23. Wait five seconds for the function to run, under **StockPricesSummary**, click **Documents**.
-24. On the **Documents** tab, click the first document in the list (there should be only one).
+24. On the **Documents** tab, click the first document in the list (there should still only be one).
 Notice that the summary information for the Ticker value **XXXX** now reflects the document that you added to the **StockPrices** collection.
 25. Close the Azure Cosmos DB Emulator page.
 26. In the Azure Functions emulator command prompt window, to stop the emulator, press Ctrl+C.
 27. If the command prompt window does not close by itself after 30 seconds, close the window manually (using the **X** in the upper right corner).